 Anhydrous dextrose, Lactose, Brown sugar, Malt syrup, Confectioner’s powdered sugar, Maltose, Corn syrup, Maple syrup, Corn syrup solids, Molasses, Dextrin, Pancake syrup, High-fructose corn syrup, Raw sugar, Honey, Sucrose, Invert sugar, Sugar, White granulated sugar, Cane juice, Evaporated corn sweetener, Fruit juice concentrate, Crystal dextrose, Glucose, Liquid fructose, Sugar cane juice, and Artificial sweeteners

 According to the American Heart Association women should consume no more than 24 grams of added sugar, and men no more than 36 grams of added sugar daily.
-Natural sugars are in fruit, dairy, and vegetables.
 My recommendation is for women to consume no more than 24 grams of total sugar and men no more than 36 grams of total sugar per day.
+That includes natural sugar from fruit, dairy, and vegetables.
 You can use a user-friendly app like Myfitnesspal to monitor your sugar intake.

 Eat properly throughout the day to reduce sugar cravings.